omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/in-flight-exits.md

 > - `gasLimit` - gas limit for your transaction.
 Please check the current data on [Gas Station](https://ethgasstation.info/calculatorTxV.php) or similar resources.

 An in-flight exit creates an exit receipt.
 Each exit has an id that identifies it.
-After an in-flight exit starts, you'll have to wait a [challange period](/network/challenge-period) before you can process that exit and receive your funds back on Ethereum Network.
+After an in-flight exit starts, you'll have to wait for a [challange period](/network/challenge-period) before you can process that exit and receive your funds back on Ethereum Network.

 ## Lifecycle

 1. A user calls the `hasToken` function on the `PlasmaFramework` contract to check if there's an exit queue for the token in question.
 If no exit queue is registered, a user needs to register it using the `addToken` function.
 The corresponding `PlasmaFramework` contract functions used in this step are `hasExitQueue` and `addExitQueue`.
-This step is optional but it was included because it prevents from any potential issues a user may encounter during an exit.
+This step is optional but it was included because it prevents any potential issues a user may encounter during an exit.
 2. A user calls the `inFlightExitGetData` function on the Watcher to get the necessary exit data to start a standard exit.
 A transaction is termed exitable if it is correctly formed and properly signed by the owner(s) of the transaction input(s).
 3. A user calls the `startInFlightExit` function on the `PaymentExitGame` contract and commits an [exit bond](/network/exitbonds) to the exit.
 4. A user calls the `piggybackInFlightExitOnInput` or `piggybackInFlightExitOnOutput` function on the `PaymentExitGame` contract to piggyback on in-flight exit input or output call.
 Such a process is required for every in-flight exit before proceeding to the processing stage.